beenlanced/ts_forecasting_project_dominion_energy_mw/README.md

 Obtained from Kaggle: [here](https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption?resource=download&select=DOM_hourly.csv)

-I use the estimated energy consumption in Megawatts per 24 hour period per day from [Dominon Energy, Inc. ](https://en.wikipedia.org/wiki/Dominion_Energy) between 2005-04-30 and 2018-01-02.
+I use the estimated energy consumption in MWs per 24 hour period per day from [Dominon Energy, Inc. ](https://en.wikipedia.org/wiki/Dominion_Energy) between 2005-04-30 and 2018-01-02.
 Commonly referred to as Dominion, it is an American energy company headquartered in Richmond, Virginia that supplies electricity in parts of Virginia, North Carolina, and South Carolina and supplies natural gas to parts of Utah, Idaho and Wyoming, West Virginia, Ohio, Pennsylvania, North Carolina, South Carolina, and Georgia.
 Dominion also has generation facilities in Indiana, Illinois, Connecticut, and Rhode Island.

 ---